GoekeLab/sg-nex-data/docs/SG-NEx_blow5_tutorial.md

 # **Basecalling and analysing SG-NEx samples in S/BLOW5 format**

-In this tutorial, first we will learn how to use the BLOW5 format for fast and efficient data manipulation and analysis.
+In this tutorial, we will learn how to use the BLOW5 format for fast and efficient data manipulation and analysis.
-Tutorial contains four parts: 1, basecall a full SG-NEx sample directly from S/BLOW5 format; 2, extracting a subset of reads and basecall that subset.
-3, running nanopolish/f5c; and, 4, an optional section on converting existing FAST5 data to BLOW5 is also given.
+Tutorial contains four parts: 1, basecalling a full SG-NEx sample directly from S/BLOW5 format; 2, extracting a subset of reads and basecall that subset.
+3, running nanopolish/f5c eventalign; and, 4, an optional section on converting existing FAST5 data to BLOW5.

 In this tutorial, we will be using a Nanopore direct RNA-Sequencing sample, one replicate from the K562 cell line.